 Since then the charity and its services have undergone a remarkable transformation, growing exponentially in response to need.
-We now deliver transformative education to children and young people from 17 Local Authorities across London from our Early Years' service right through to our Post-19 Provision.
+We now deliver transformative education to children and young people from 35 Local Authorities across London and the Home Counties from our Early Years' service right through to our Post-19 Provision.